Read Blog

 For decades, firefighters across the country used Aqueous Film-Forming Foam (AFFF), a fire retardant to suppress fuel-based fires, often unaware that the foam contained PFAS, a group of toxic “forever chemicals” now linked to serious health conditions, including kidney cancer, testicular cancer, and other PFAS-related illnesses.
 This toxic firefighting foam contains harmful chemicals that can be absorbed through skin contact or inhalation, increasing the health risks faced by firefighters.

-At The Ferraro Law Firm, we’ve supported firefighters and first responders in toxic exposure litigation, including high-stakes cases involving AFFF manufacturers who failed to warn about the dangers.
+At Ferraro Law, we’ve supported firefighters and first responders in toxic exposure litigation, including high-stakes cases involving AFFF manufacturers who failed to warn about the dangers.
 This includes involvement in AFFF litigation and AFFF cancer lawsuits, which address the broader legal context of health risks and water contamination caused by AFFF exposure.
 If you or someone you serve with has been diagnosed with one of the known PFAS-related conditions, this guide is for you.

 What Is Aqueous Film Forming Foam (AFFF)—and Why Is It Dangerous?